firefly-iii/docs/docs/docs/how-to/data-importer/advanced/notifications.md

-# How to set up notifications
+# How to set up notifications and emails

 The data importer can email you the results of the import.
 This is useful for cron jobs.